Jaredy899/antiques/README.md

 ### Building and Running with Docker

-1. Build the Docker image:
+1. Build the Docker image locally (only needed for testing):

 ```bash
 docker build -t abingdon-antiques .